-We propose a programmatic approach to achieve prioritized aquatic habitat protection for trout streams in Minnesota, with an emphasis on Southeast and Northeast Minnesota.
-We propose to protect approximately 125 acres and 7 miles of trout stream corridor with permanent conservation easements on private land.
+We propose a programmatic approach to achieve prioritized aquatic habitat protection for trout streams and sensitive shoreline in Minnesota, with an emphasis on Southeast, Northeast, and North Central Minnesota.
+We propose to protect approximately 330 acres and 18 miles of trout stream corridor with permanent conservation easements on private land.
+We additionally propose to protect approximately 195 acres of sensitive shoreline in fee-title.
 Protected lands will be designated as Aquatic Management Areas (AMA's) administered by the Minnesota DNR Division of Fish and Wildlife.